custom-components/pyscript/README.md

 #### Accessing state variables

+State variables can be used and set just by using them as normal Python variables.
+However, there could be cases where you want to dynamically generate the variable name (eg, in a loop).
+These functions allow you to get and set a variable using its string name.
+The set function also allows you to optionally set the attributes, which you can't do if you are directly assigning to the variable:

 `state.get(name)` returns the value of the state variable, or `None` if it doesn't exist

 `state.set(name, value, attr=None)` sets the state variable to the given value, with the optional attributes.

+Note that in Hass, all state variable values are coerced into strings.
+For example, if a state variable has a numberic value, you will have to convert it to a numeric type (eg, using `int()` or `float()`).

 #### Service Calls